 Let’s focus first on stimming that causes pain, because it can be hard for people who don’t stim in this way to understand why anyone would want to voluntarily do that to themselves.
 But the answer is really quite simple – pain is a very efficient source of sensory input.

 It’s intense, quick, reliable and slow to fade or attenuate.
 Pain is a powerful distractor, it makes the body immediately stop what it’s doing and focus on it.
 And probably most importantly, pain triggers the release of endorphins, the body’s natural feel-good drug.
-All of this makes pain a very tempting and accessible yet potentially dangerous source of sensory input.

 For this reason, stims that cause pain are often used to mask or counter other forms of pain.
 People who are experiencing intense emotional, sensory or physical distress need a distraction quickly, in a controlled way.
 And they need that distraction to be equal to or greater than the pain they are already feeling.
 That’s why a good general rule is that the stronger or longer the stim, the more intense the feelings are that it’s trying to release, balance, block or mitigate.